-Reluctant, to delve into the minefield of costs and related sanctions, other than to point out in matters of funding, the judicial system is founded on the expectation that litigants and the parties representing them conduct themselves in a reasonable, sensible and accountable manner.
+Reluctant to delve into the minefield of costs and related sanctions, other than to point out matters of funding, the judicial system is founded on the expectation that litigants and the parties representing them conduct themselves in a reasonable, sensible and accountable manner.

-Should a party undermined this expectation then, pursuant to Civil Procedure Rule 44.2, the court may be minded to assert its discretion and impose what has coined costs sanction on the offending party.
-This issue was recently raised in Chapman v Tameside Hospital NHS Foundation Trust and concerned the conduct of the parties in the pre-action stage of the litigation process.
+Should a party undermine this expectation then, pursuant to Civil Procedure Rule 44.2, the court may be minded to assert its discretion and impose what has coined costs sanctions on the offending party.
+This issue was raised in Chapman v Tameside Hospital NHS Foundation Trust and concerned the conduct of the parties in the pre-action stage of the litigation process.

 This case initially dealt with the injuries sustained by the claimant.
-When a judgement was awarded, and costs were being addressed the Judge referred to CPR 44.2 which provides the court with discretion to take the party conduct into account when determining a cost liability.
-In this case, it was the Defendant’s trial conduct which was the subject of the courts attention and as their conduct was being called into question (its lack of disclosure) for the claimants claim to be successful, the first to establish that the incident occurred, and subsequently illustrate that it was the Defendant’s negligence which had caused the incident and that cause resulted in their failure to take reasonable precautions against it.
+When a judgment was awarded and costs were being addressed, the judge referred to CPR 44.2 which provides the court with discretion to take the party conduct into account when determining a cost liability.
+In this case, it was the defendant’s trial conduct which was the subject of the court's attention and as their conduct was being called into question (its lack of disclosure) for the claimant's claim to be successful, the first to establish that the incident occurred, and subsequently illustrate that it was the defendant’s negligence which had caused the incident and that cause resulted in their failure to take reasonable precautions against it.